code4coin/001-SQL-Structured-Query-Language-/001 SQL FOR DATA ENGINEERS/001 EXERCISES/028 SQL ALTER AND INSERT.md

 - **ALTER TABLE … RENAME COLUMN**  - renaming existing column
 - **ALTER TABLE … DROP COLUMN** - deleting column fromt the table
 - **DATA MIGRATION** - coping data from one source to another; for this session, it consist of moving data from one table to another using INSERT & SELECT combination
 - **INSERT INTO SELECT DISTINCT** – Copies data from one table into another while avoiding duplicate rows.
+- **DROP TABLE** - At times, we create temporary tables to store intermediate data in the database.
+Once these tables have served their purpose, it is good practice to delete them to prevent unnecessary resource usage and keep the database clean.

 ---
 ## 🧱QUERY FORMAT